Library Lovers Day (February 14)

 Top 5 Facts About the Holiday

-- There are over 2.6 million libraries worldwide, from small community book exchanges to massive national archives.
+4. There are over 2.6 million libraries worldwide, ranging from tiny community shelves to national archives.

 Activities to Celebrate